yiisoft/active-record/docs/create-model.md

 ## Relations

-To define relations, you can use the {@see ActiveRecordInterface::relationQuery()} method.
+To define relations, use the {@see ActiveRecordInterface::relationQuery()} method.
 This method should return an instance of {@see ActiveQueryInterface} for the relation.
 You can then define a getter method to access the relation.

-To get the related record, you can use the {@see ActiveRecordInterface::relation()} method.
+To get the related record, use the {@see ActiveRecordInterface::relation()} method.
 This method should return the related record(s) or `null` (empty array for {@see AbstractActiveRecord::hasMany()} relation type) if the record(s) not found.